In this article you will read about:

 Conclusion

-The great merit of the Piagetian theory is that it showed the way in which intelligence develops and the fact that is has its origin in the sensorimotor interactions with the environment even before language acquisition.
-The operational structures of intelligence are not inborn, they are being elaborated until approximately the end of the first two decades of life.
+The Piagetian theory has the significant advantage of demonstrating how intelligence develops and originates from sensorimotor interactions with the environment, even before the acquisition of language.
+The operational structures of intelligence are not innate; they are developed and refined until the end of the first two decades of life.

 The theory is both constructivist and genetical, dealing with the steps required for intelligence to develop and, also, explaining the genesis and evolution of the cognitive processes.